 W-sitting is when a child is sitting on their bottom with both knees bent and their legs turned out away from their body, forming a “W” shape with their knees and legs.
 Some of the negative implications associated with W-sitting include:

 Physical therapy can help a child cease sitting in this position.

 Does your child have one of these diagnoses?

-Our highly trained team of physical therapists is here to provider your child with the best possible care in a comfortable environment!
+Our highly-trained team of physical therapists is here to provide your child with the best possible care in a comfortable environment!